 - 2 sprigs fresh rosemary

-- 1 lb yukon gold potatoes (scrubbed and cut into 1 inch pieces)
+- 1 lb yukon gold potatoes (peeled and cut into 1 inch chunks)

 - 8 oz white button mushrooms (sliced into thick pieces)

 - 1-2 Tablespoons olive oil to brown the mushrooms